-1 best way we can together, and I want to thank you so much for that.
+1 best way we can together, and I want to thank you so much 2 for that.
 (Speaking in Native language).
-2

-MS. DENISE PICTOU-MALONEY: Very good.
-3 COMMISSIONER MICHÈLE AUDETTE: Well, people 4 maybe don't know in the crowd and across Canada that we are 5 6 blessed to have families, families that come from different territories, different region, different background, 7 survivors, with a long, long -- how can I say?
-They're 8 9 strong, and they agreed and accepted to guide us, we say the National Family Advisory Circle, but they are warriors, 10 strong warriors, and beautiful and powerful, and we have 11 just on the other side too, over here, again one and two, 12 and another room too.
-And, when you said yes to us, it's 13 not over, you're still there.
-So, people, you need to know 14 15 that, like I said, the families are quiding us and it's beautiful to see that they're also inside seven days a 16 17 week.
-And, your friends behind you, it's beautiful to see 18 -- and this handsome man too, it's nice to see him here.
-Merci beaucoup.
-19

-MS. DENISE PICTOU-MALONEY: Thank you.
-MS. FANNY WYLDE: So, I will ask the 21 Commissioners to adjourn this session.
+3 MS. DENISE PICTOU-MALONEY: Very good.
+4 COMMISSIONER MICHÈLE AUDETTE: Well, people 5 maybe don't know in the crowd and across Canada that we are 6 blessed to have families, families that come from different 7 territories, different region, different background, 8 survivors, with a long, long how can I say?
+They're 9 strong, and they agreed and accepted to guide us, we say 10 the National Family Advisory Circle, but they are warriors, 11 strong warriors, and beautiful and powerful, and we have 12 just on the other side too, over here, again one and two, 13 and another room too.
+And, when you said yes to us, it's 14 not over, you're still there.
+So, people, you need to know 15 that, like I said, the families are guiding us and it's 16 beautiful to see that they're also inside seven days a 17 week.
+And, your friends behind you, it's beautiful to see 18 and this handsome man too, it's nice to see him here.
+19 Merci beaucoup.
+20 MS. DENISE PICTOU-MALONEY: Thank you.
+21 MS. FANNY WYLDE: So, I will ask the 22 Commissioners to adjourn this session.
 Thank you.
-22

-MS. DENISE PICTOU-MALONEY: 23 Somebody's going 24 to sing for us, but we can't have any cameras on, so maybe we'll do it after the gifts or...
-25
+23 MS. DENISE PICTOU-MALONEY: Somebody's going 24 to sing for us, but we can't have any cameras on, so maybe 25 we'll do it after the gifts or

-COMMISSIONER MICHÈLE AUDETTE: Okay.
-1 MS. KONAWATSITSAWI: Okay.
+COMMISSIONER MICHÈLE AUDETTE: 1 2 MS. KONAWATSITSAWI: Okay.
 Bonjour.
 Hello.
-2 3 (Speaking in Native language) to everyone.
+3 (Speaking in Native language) to everyone.
 I'm just going to get everybody to take a deep breath.
 Let it out.
 This 4 is a lot of history here, learning here.
-Let your arms 5 6 loose.
+Let your arms 5 loose.
 Let your arms loose.
 Relax.
-Put your feet on Mother Earth.
+Put your feet on 6 Mother Earth.
 Feel Mother Earth.
-Everyone has to feel --7 put your two feet on the earth, side by side, roll your 8 9 shoulders.
-Even if you're in your seat, roll your shoulders.
+Everyone has to feel --7 put your two feet on the earth, side by side, roll your 8 shoulders.
+Even if you're in your seat, roll your 9 10 shoulders.
 Put your arms up, way up.
 Wave.
 Wave it away.
-10 Wave it away.
+Wave it away.
 But, then bring in the power that we heard.
 11 Bring in the power that we heard, the incredible words.
 12 Okay.
 We are going to have an honour song after.
-Après les 13 familles finissent ici, we're going to have a song, but I 14 15 just want you to take a deep breath.

-COMMISSIONER MICHÈLE AUDETTE: Alors on vous 16 17 demande de prendre une profonde respiration.
-De laissez aller toutes les tensions, les émotions, de mettre bien 18 19 comme il faut les pieds sur la mère terre, de sentir et de bouger.
+Après les 13 familles finissent ici, we're going to have a song, but I 14 just want you to take a deep breath.
+15 COMMISSIONER MICHÈLE AUDETTE: Alors on vous 16 demande de prendre une profonde respiration.
+De laissez 17 aller toutes les tensions, les émotions, de mettre bien 18 comme il faut les pieds sur la mère terre, de sentir et de 19 bouger.
 Il va avoir un champ d'honneur, on demande à ce 20 moment-là.
-Ok, donc durant le champ d'honneur, on demande 21 à ce qu'il n'y est pas de camera qui tourne s'il vous plaît 22 puis en suite, ça sera une pause pour le diner.
-23 will ask that you drink some water, to get some food, but we will also ask to have the cameras turned off while the song is done to honour the families in the circle, please.
-Migwetch.
-Thank you.
-Merci.

-24 MS. KONAWATSITSAWI: Yes, lunch is there.
-25 We will be guided to let you know when we recommence.
-We
+Ok, donc durant le champ d'honneur, on demande 21 22 à ce qu'il n'y est pas de camera qui tourne s'il vous plaît puis en suite, ça sera une pause pour le diner.
+23 MS. KONAWATSITSAWI: Yes, lunch is there.
+24 25 We will be guided to let you know when we recommence.